jrobind/thefrontendcoach.com/src/posts/the-importance-of-debugging-ability.md

 ![TypeError message](/images/blog/dev-tools-step-over.png)

 But before we step over to line 8, below we can see some useful information regarding the in-scope variables within the Scope pane.
-If we collapse the 'Local' category we can see the function parameter `message` is initialised with a default value as expected, but if we collapse the 'Script' category conversely we can see that `greetingMessage` is `null`.
+If we collapse the 'Local' category we can see the function parameter `message` is initialised with a default value as expected, but if we collapse the 'Script' category conversely, we can see that `greetingMessage` is `null`.
 You can also see variable values whilst code execution is paused by hovering over them too.
 If you're wondering why we have a 'Script' category within the Scope pane see [this Stack Overflow answer](https://stackoverflow.com/a/40685352).

 ![TypeError message](/images/blog/dev-tools-scope-pane.png)